akoenig/prisma-kubernetes-deployment/readme.md

-# Graphcool Prisma – Kubernetes Deployment Demo
+# Prisma – Kubernetes Deployment Demo

 Repository for demonstrating how to deploy a [Prisma](https://www.prismagraphql.com/) server to a [Kubernetes](https://kubernetes.io/) cluster.